 Related: What are the Eligibility Criteria for U.S. Citizenship?

 Once you've determined your eligibility for naturalization, the next step is to embark on the application process.
 Begin by gathering all necessary documents, which may include proof of identity, residence, and Selective Service registration if applicable.
-Your journey will then lead you to file Form N-400, the Application for Naturalization, which can be done online for your convenience.
+The next step in your journey is to file Form N-400, the Application for Naturalization, online for your convenience.
 Remember, attention to detail is crucial when filling out this form to avoid any delays.

-After submission, you'll be scheduled for biometrics testing to verify your identity.
+Following your submission, we will schedule you for biometrics testing to verify your identity.
 Following this, the naturalization test and interview await you.
 It's essential to prepare thoroughly for these, as they assess your knowledge of U.S. history and government, as well as your ability to read, write, and speak English.
 The outcome of your application hinges on this critical step.

 If your application is successful, the final stage is the naturalization ceremony, where you'll take the Oath of Allegiance and officially become a U.S. citizen.
 This momentous occasion marks the culmination of your hard work and dedication to becoming part of the American fabric.
 As a naturalized citizen, you'll enjoy the same rights and responsibilities as those born in the U.S., including the right to vote and the duty to serve on a jury when called upon.